-For more than 88 years, we have been committed to helping clients and their families navigate the many decisions that go into building philanthropic legacies.
+For nearly 90 years, we have been committed to helping clients and their families navigate the many decisions that go into building philanthropic legacies.
 To learn more about how to get started in developing a tax-efficient and strategic plan for your charitable giving, please contact us.